 Other, less common side effects include sexual dysfunction, colitis, and liver damage.
 These are rare and usually only occur in chronic, long-term users.
-Liver damage is more likely in individuals that mix the medication with alcohol, which is why doctors recommend avoiding alcohol and other sedatives while taking Cymbalta.
+Liver damage is more likely in individuals that mix the medication with alcohol, which is why doctors recommend avoiding alcohol while taking Cymbalta.

 The risk of experiencing these negative side effects is also increased when the drug is abused.
-Drug abuse constitutes any situation in which the medication is used either without a prescription or not as explicitly prescribed, such as taking higher dosages.
-Although Cymbalta doesn’t produce a euphoric high like the majority of other drugs, people still misuse it due to the calming and mood-boosting effects.
-Many individuals will often crush or mix the drug with liquid in order to feel the effects immediately and by-pass the extended time release capsule.
+Drug abuse constitutes any situation in which the medication is used either without a prescription or not as explicitly prescribed.
+Although Cymbalta doesn’t produce a euphoric high like the majority of other drugs, people still misuse it due to its calming and mood-boosting effects.
+Many individuals will often crush the drug and mix it with liquid in order to feel the effects immediately, bypassing the extended time release capsule.
 Diverted use such as this increases the risk of serious complications such as abdominal cramping, convulsions, and severe skin reactions.